Linus4/eldritchinstinct/main.typ

 *Warden:* As you approach the watchman silently, you recognize a treacherous sweet smell – chloroform.

-*Arlene:* I'll carefully pry the showcase open with my screwdriver.
+*Arlene:* I'll quickly pry the showcase open with my screwdriver.

-*Warden:* Roll the Agenda Die, then. _The Agenda Clock is reduced below 0._ A bell in the corner of the room starts to ring and you hear footsteps coming up the stairs.
+*Warden:* Make a DEX save. _Arlene fails the save._ Right when you crack it open, a bell in the corner of the room starts to ring and you hear footsteps coming up the stairs.

 *Arlene:* I put the casket in my bag and run down the corridor.